Riding hall: Functional design

 Of great importance is the footing quality.
 Floors often consist of a top layer of 100mm of silica sand over a complex aggregate substrate designed to ensure proper drainage.
 A good riding surface needs to have the right level of moisture content to reduce the amount of dust, aid maintenance and ensure good rideability.
 This may be achieved by an automatic floor watering facility – whereby the floor is watered from sprinklers above it, by regular watering with hoses and ground-based sprinklers or by underground irrigation using e.g. ebb and flow riding surface systems.

 Lighting is also particularly important.
 The sensitivity of horses to dark and light makes it essential to have consistent lighting.
 Skylights are common.
-Artificial light need to be diffused and non-dazzling and brightness needs to be adjustable depending on the riding discipline being performed.
+Artificial light needs to be diffused and non-dazzling and brightness needs to be adjustable depending on the riding discipline being performed.

 Special purpose halls

 A lungeing hall is a smaller hall for lungeing horses.
 Most lungeing halls are circular and have a diameter of 16–24 metres.
 Rectangular designs may be cheaper to build and give horses a better spatial orientation.
 Lungeing halls also generally needs building permission.